 For impressive product development and customer satisfaction, you must have the following in place before you attempt to enjoy the benefits of DevOps:

-5. Monitoring and Performance Metrics: Use real-time monitoring tools to track the performance of applications, enabling quick identification and resolution of issues.
+- Monitoring and Performance Metrics: Use real-time monitoring tools to track application performance and enable quick identification and resolution of issues.

 If you don’t have a solid DevOps process in place, these tools can help you get one up and running: